robotpy/robotpy-docs/guide/deploy.rst

 Running the tests is really important, it allows you to catch errors in your code before you run it on the robot.

-1. Make sure you have RobotPy installed on the robot (:ref:`RobotPy install guide <install_robotpy>`)
+1. Make sure you have RobotPy installed on the robot (:ref:`RobotPy install guide <install_robotpy>`) and on your computer
-2. Make sure you have pyfrc installed (:ref:`pyfrc install guide <install_pyfrc>`)
-3. Once that is done, you can just run the following command and it will upload the code and start it immediately.
+2. Once that is done, you can just run the following command and it will upload the code and start it immediately.

 .. tab:: Windows

    .. code-block:: sh

-      py -3 robot.py deploy
+      py -3 -m robotpy deploy

 .. tab:: Linux/macOS

    .. code-block:: sh

-      python3 robot.py deploy
+      python3 -m robotpy deploy

 You can watch your robot code's output (and see any problems) by using the netconsole program (you can either use NI's tool, or `pynetconsole <https://github.com/robotpy/pynetconsole>`_.